 In addition to the specific reporting requirements referenced above, lenders originating Title I loans are required to submit annual HMDA reports by March 1 of each year pursuant to Title I Letter TI-479.
-All lenders with Title I authority are required to report any noncompliance by borrowers, contractors, or other parties related to a Title I-insured loan pursuant to Title I Letter TI-447.
+All Title I-approved lenders are required to report any noncompliance by borrowers, contractors, or other parties related to a Title I-insured loan pursuant to Title I Letter TI-447.